caffeinewriter/secret-santa/README.md

 [![Gratipay](https://img.shields.io/gratipay/caffeinewriter.svg)](https://gratipay.com/caffeinewriter) [![License](https://img.shields.io/badge/license-MIT-blue.svg)](http://choosealicense.com/licenses/mit/)

+You can see the logged-out front-end of a live instance of it on [Symph.rocks](http://symph.rocks)

 ###Disclaimer
 This code was written over the course of a week after starting from scratch many-a-time.
 It may contain bugs, errors, vulnerabilities, or performance-sapping issues that generally suck.
 Many parts of this code were written between the hours of midnight and six AM.